-- Recycle at least 60% of our facility waste by 2020
+Recycle at least 60% of our facility waste by 2020

 	The executive vice president (EVP) of operations for R.J.
-Reynolds Company and EVP of public affairs for Reynolds American Inc. (RAI) are ultimately responsible for RAI’s environmental goals.
-Executives in public affairs, supply chain, operations, marketing, human resources, research and development, finance and leaf collaborate with operations to develop, coordinate and execute programs to achieve company-wide targets.
+Reynolds Tobacco Company and EVP of public affairs for Reynolds American Inc. (RAI) are ultimately responsible for RAI and its subsidiaries’ environmental goals.
+Executives in public affairs, supply chain, operations, marketing, human resources, research and development, finance and leaf collaborate with operations personnel to develop, coordinate and execute programs to achieve company-wide targets.
 In addition, in 2016, a Corporate Sustainability Team was formed through a collaboration of employees from more than 10 different departments across RAI and its subsidiaries to further drive an appropriate sustainability culture and with measurable results.
 Oversight of the Corporate Sustainability Team is provided by EVPs from marketing, operations and public affairs.

 	Each operating company identifies and selects its own strategies to drive return on investment and environmental impact for the targets it controls.
-Using results from our materiality assessment, representatives from environmental, health and safety (EHS), engineering, facilities, energy and recycle teams prioritize and implement initiatives.
-Progress is continually reviewed, and results are consolidated and reported annually.
+Using results from our environmental materiality assessment, representatives from environmental, health and safety (EHS), engineering, facilities, energy and recycle teams prioritize and implement initiatives.
+Progress is continually reviewed and results are consolidated and reported annually.

 	While initiatives are managed at the operating company level, the EHS managers meet regularly as a group to work toward common goals, fostering innovation through sharing best practices and providing tools to the operating companies.
 Additionally, RAI’s operating companies have held annual EHS Symposiums, which brought together stakeholders from within and outside the companies.
 The Symposium serves as a showcase of EHS best practices, and a mechanism for recognition of innovation efforts.

 	Environmental Management Systems

-Strong operating systems are critical to sound environmental management.
+	Strong operating systems are important to sound environmental management.
 RAI’s operating companies are committed to continuously improving environmental management systems, which are guided by a variety of strict standards: